 Our Master of Diplomacy will prepare you with the necessary skills to advance your career in a wide range of professions such as:

-Each year the Asia-Pacific College of Diplomacy (APCD) may award one scholarship known as the Ruth Dobson Scholarship.
-The Scholarship is available to one international student- Latin America, Europe, Asia, North America and the Middle East- who is applying for admission to the Master of Diplomacy program offered by APCD.
+Each year the Asia-Pacific College of Diplomacy (APCD) may award up to two scholarships known as the Ruth Dobson Scholarship.
+The Scholarships are available to domestic or international students who are applying for admission to the Master of Diplomacy program or the Master of Diplomacy (Advanced) program, offered by APCD.

 For more information visit Ruth Dobson Scholarship